eosnetworkfoundation/evm-public-docs/deployment_for_exSat/readme.md

 ## Known Limitations
 - Eos-evm-node will gracefully stop if the state-history-plugin connection in Spring node is dropped.
 Node operators need to have auto-restart script to restart eos-evm-node (and choose the available spring end-point if high availability setup exist)

-- In some rare case, eos-evm-node can not handle forks happened in Native EOS (L1) chain.
+- In some rare case, eos-evm-node can not handle forks happened in native chain.
 Node operators may need to run the recovery process.

 - If eos-evm-node crashes, in some case it may not able to start due to database error.
 Node operators may need to run the recovery process.